-KCGI graduates were awarded the degree of "Master of Information Technology (Professional)" and KCG graduates were awarded diplomas from their respective principals.Following the ceremony, certificates of commendation and commemorative gifts were presented to the graduates and alumni who were selected as the Grand Prize winner, Excellence Prize winner and Special Prize winner of KCGI and KCG.
+KCGI graduates receive "Master of Information Technology (Professional)" degree certificates, and KCG graduates receive diplomas from their respective principals.Certificates and commemorative gifts were then presented to the graduates and alumni selected for the KCGI and KCG Grand Prize, Excellence Award, and Special Award.

-In his ceremonial address, the president of KCG cited the recent IT-related topics of the "U.S.-China cyber war" and stressed that "you, the leading actors of the 21st century, should find your own way of life by calmly looking at the domestic and international situation and discovering the way of life for Japan.Please cherish the horizontal ties with your friends who are graduating today, and at the same time, please build vertical ties with your seniors and juniors.The richness of your personal network will expand your power," he said.
+In his address, the president of KCG cited the "U.S.-China cyber war" as a recent IT-related topic, and stressed that "you, the main actors of the 21st century, should calmly gain insight into domestic and international affairs and discover your own way of life while discovering the way Japan should live.Please cherish the horizontal ties with your fellow students who are graduating today, and at the same time, build vertical ties with your seniors and juniors.The richness of your connections will expand your power," he said in his farewell address.

-On behalf of the graduates and alumni, Mr. Dong Huiyan of KCGI said, "I studied with many friends, worked hard, and learned the importance of communication.As a member of the alumni network, I will make persistent efforts every day and contribute as an engineer who supports the advanced information society," he said in his powerful "graduation address.At the end, all the attendees sang "Hotaru no Hikari" together.
+On behalf of the graduates and alumni, Mr. Huiyan Dong of KCGI said, "I studied with many friends, worked hard, and learned the importance of communication.As a member of the alumni, I will make persistent efforts every day while utilizing the network, and contribute as an engineer to support the advanced information society," he said in his graduation address.At the end of the event, all attendees sang "Hotaru no Hikari" (Light of Fireflies).

-After the ceremony, we moved the venue to Kyoto Tokyu Hotel and held a celebration party.The graduates and alumni shared their memories with the faculty and staff who had shared their joys and hardships, and pledged to make great strides in the future.
+After the ceremony, the celebration party was moved to Kyoto Tokyu Hotel.Graduates and alumni reminisced with faculty and staff with whom they had shared their joys and hardships, and pledged to make great strides in the future.